Note

 Browse to Identity > Users > All users.

-Select New user, and then select Invite external user.
+Select New user and then Invite external user.

 Under Identity on the Basics tab, enter the email address of the external user.
-Optionally, include a display name and welcome message.
+You can optionally include a display name and welcome message.

-Optionally, you can add further details to the user under the Properties and Assignments tabs.
+You can optionally add further details to the user under the Properties and Assignments tabs.

 Select Review + invite to automatically send the invitation to the guest user.
 A Successfully invited user message appears.